playframework/play-samples/README.md

 ## Running in Development

-You must define the `log4j.configurationFile` explicitly when the JVM is loaded using either `activator` or `sbt`:
+You must define the `log4j.configurationFile` explicitly when the JVM is loaded or `sbt`:

 ```
-activator -Dlog4j.configurationFile=conf/log4j2.xml
+sbt -Dlog4j.configurationFile=conf/log4j2.xml
 ```

 If you do not run with `log4j.configurationFile` loaded, you will see this error: